-IFS FACULTY WORKSHOPS
+IFS FACULTY OPTIONAL COLLABORATION SESSIONS

-In preparation for IFS 2024, we will hold a series of required workshops throughout the academic year.
-Attendance and participation in these events is crucial for success, and many professors consider these to be one of the most appealing features of IFS.
+In preparation for IFS 2025, we will hold a series of meetings throughout the academic year.
+Attendance and participation in these events is optional.
 In the past, faculty have shared with one another their thoughts on the kinds of aptitudes and skills we may expect from new students, ways to develop writing and reasoning skills, the potential for using technology in teaching, and techniques for facilitating active learning.
-Below, we list the workshop dates; it is presumed that when a faculty member accepts an appointment to teach in the IFS program that they acknowledge attendance at workshops to be part of their commitment.
+Below, we list the meeting dates: